 A customer's security team emails procurement.
 They need "your SOC report" before the deal can close.
 You forward it to your engineering lead.
 Three days later, you're on a call with an auditor who asks which type you want — and nobody in the room knows the answer.

-This happens constantly.
+This happens more than it should.
 SOC 1, SOC 2, and SOC 3 sound like levels of the same certification.
 They're not.
 They measure different things, serve different audiences, and require different scopes of work.
 Choosing wrong doesn't just cost you audit fees — it can delay a deal by six months or produce a report your customer won't accept.

 What SOC Reports Are (and What They're Not)